Engee documentation

 • getSimulationTime, t

-rn ritm Semi-natural modelling and CPM "RITM"
+rn ritm Semi-natural modeling and KPM "RHYTHM"

-n new Software control for CPM "RITM"
+n new Software management for KPM "RHYTHM"

 image6

-Refer to the documentation for more information: Software control of RITM.
+Refer to the documentation for more information.: Software control of RITM.

-In addition, if a newer firmware or support package version is detected, a corresponding prompt is displayed.
+In addition, if a newer firmware version or support package is detected, a corresponding prompt is displayed.

 ritm updater 1 1